albertmickel/StreamEventDetector/README.md

   - trainer.py: the essential component
   - inference.py: a wrapper tool to test inference example
   - client.py: modify it to support feature dumping and online inference
+  - monadical.ipynb: the notebook file to run on colable to get sample results
+  - monadical.py: the python file for monadical.ipynb

 - no time to do:
   - need bugging for online inference within client.py
   - manually label data (currently use fixed values to fill up the fields for some samples randomly selected)
   - fine tune some important paramters to achieve higher performance
-  - no time to create a dcoker and a local env to run train.py locally (the client.py was run locally to generate input.txt and target.txt).
-We ran it on colab to product the results (cf. the results given below)
+  - no time to create a docker and a local env to run train.py locally (the client.py was run locally to generate input.txt and target.txt).
+We ran train.py on colab to product the results (cf. the results given below)

 - The code is not perfect, but it should be a working solution, when we manually labelled some data.
 The expected accuracy could reach 80% or a bit higher.
 However, for advanced performance, we must have more resoruces and time (cf. the comment below on this)